 You are here

 Wendy Cutler is USTR’s highest ranking career employee and is currently serving as Acting Deputy U.S. Trade Representative.
 She is working on U.S. trade negotiations and enforcement in the Asia-Pacific region.
-Her specific responsibilities include the Trans-Pacific Partnership (TPP) negotiations and bilateral trade relations with all TPP countries, U.S.-China trade relations, the Asia Pacific Economic Cooperation (APEC) Forum, the U.S.-India Trade Policy Forum, and Trade and Investment Framework Agreements with countries ranging from Pakistan to the Philippines.
+Her specific responsibilities include the Trans-Pacific Partnership (TPP) negotiations and bilateral trade relations with all TPP countries; bilateral and regional trade issues with Korea; the Asia Pacific Economic Cooperation (APEC) Forum; the Association of Southeast Asian Nations (ASEAN); and Trade and Investment Framework Agreements with various nations throughout the Pacific.
 Ms. Cutler also directly oversees engagement with Japan in the Trans-Pacific Partnership, as well as in the bilateral negotiations with Japan parallel to the TPP.